01 of 22

 Blue Stoneware Steins and Pitcher

 Two beer steins and one small pitcher were included in this lot of near-mint stoneware pieces.
-Each piece has great embossed images, including a Native American chief, a golfer, and a country scene.
+Each piece has intricate embossed images, including a Native American chief, a golfer, and a country scene.
 The largest piece is 7 3/4 inches tall.
-As a lot, Morphy Auctions had this valued in 2009 for $234.Continue to 21 of 21 below.
+As a lot, Morphy Auctions had this valued at $234 in 2009.

-R. Mugler & Co. of Buffalo, New York produced this beautiful example of a two-gallon jug.
+P. Mugler & Co. of Buffalo, New York, produced this beautiful example of a two-gallon jug.
 It stands 15 inches tall, includes a handle, and is decorated in a stunning blue floral design.
 The condition is rated at very good due to one small chip on the bottom.
-Yet, it sold in 2009 for $643.50 through Morphy Auctions.
+It sold in 2009 for $644 through Morphy Auctions.